xeptagondev/performance-app-methodology/methodology/accountability/country-office-performance-audits.md

 ## Organisational Objective

 The organisational objective is the best audit performance possible, with no unsatisfactory audits and maximising entirely satisfactory audits.
-Additionally, the fastest and comprehensive implementation of the audit recommendations.&#x20;
+Additionally, the fastest and comprehensive implementation of the audit recommendations.

 ## Data